Betoxvt/python-data-insights/README.md

 Install Jupyter Extension on VSCode

-`uv add ipykernel pandas plotly` in case of error about nbformat when creating plots add `nbformat`
+`uv add ipykernel pandas plotly` in case of error about nbformat when creating graphs add `nbformat`

-## Database